 Yet again, Theth valley seems close but takes almost three hours to drive.
 This time round, the traffic is less of a staller, but the winding road up and down the mountains.
 It could also be pretty scary to pass the cars on this very narrow mountain road.
 The drivers are crazy in my opinion, but I did find it very amusing afterwards.
 In the Theth valley you could stay in the village with all other tourist or you could go off the beaten track and join the lovely family of Kullat E Sadri Lakes.
 Nënë Maria (as I called her) and her family sure do know how to spoil you properly.
 It is a lovely homestead.
 The building is made from thick stone walls and very old timber finishes, surrounded with green fields providing food to the horses, cows, chickens, pigs and sheep.
 They serve lovely breakfasts and dinners and could make you lunch.
 They have a small bar, stocking the basics, coke and local beer.

 This is a short beautiful hike from the village Theth, where you will find a few more bars and restaurants.
 Hiking towards the village takes around 45 minutes.
 The village of Theth is stretched out within this narrow valley.
-From the one side to the other side could also take another 30minutes.
+From the one side to the other side could take another 30minutes.

 Just after the village you could explore the Grunas waterfall or Grunas canyon.
 On the village side of the waterfall and canyon on top of a hill, you could also find the most pleasant homestead, where you could enjoy a cold beer or soft drink overlooking both sides of the valley.
-They also offer free camping here.
+They offer free camping here.

 About three hours hiking from the Theth bridge you will find the famous Blue Eye.
 This is not a very difficult hike there and back, but it is a long hike.
 It is advisable to download the ‘Peaks of the Balkans’ App.
 This will give you a better idea when you do lose your way.
 There are bars and restaurants at the Blue Eye and you could use the small changing room to change into your bathing costume.
 The water of the Blue Eye is a fresh 7 degrees Celsius and you instantly lose your breath as you jump in.
 On your hike to the Blue Eye you also pass by a hydro power station, this particular station was a gift from China a few decades ago.
 It is considered a small plant, seeing that just in the next valley you will see four of the country’s biggest plants on the River Drin.